gabrielmittag/NISQA/README.md

 We are currently working on updating the repository to make training and evaluating of the NISQA speech quality model easy.
 We will also supply a pretrained model and a speech quality dataset.
 For now, the TTS Naturalness prediction model and the old NISQA v0.4 model are available.
 The TTS Naturalness model uses the same neural network as the NISQA speech quality model that predicts quality of degraded speech from communication systems.
 However, the TTS model is trained to predict the Naturalness of synthesised speech.
 NISQA v0.4 predicts the quality of natural speech that was sent through a communication channel (e.g. VoIP call).

+## NISQA-TTS
-## G. Mittag and S. Möller, “Deep Learning Based Assessment of Synthetic Speech Naturalness,” in Interspeech 2020, 2020, pp. 1–5.
+### G. Mittag and S. Möller, “Deep Learning Based Assessment of Synthetic Speech Naturalness,” in Interspeech 2020, 2020, pp. 1–5.

-To use NISQA to estimate the Naturalness of Text-To-Speech synthesised speech, the provided weights can be used as follows (note that the weights cannot be used for commercial purposes, see license below):
+To use NISQA-TTS to estimate the Naturalness of Text-To-Speech synthesised speech, the provided weights can be used as follows (note that the weights cannot be used for commercial purposes, see license below):

 ### Requirements